 These keto snickerdoodle cookies are crispy on the outside and soft on the inside.
-These taste just like a classic snickerdoodle.
+They taste just like a classic snickerdoodle.

 If you’re looking for an easy low carb cookie recipe to try, this is the one.
-There is something nostalgic and comforting about a snickerdoodle, so I’ve been on a mission to find a good keto snickerdoodle cookie recipe.
+There is something nostalgic and comforting about a snickerdoodle, so I’ve been on a mission to find a good keto snickerdoodles recipe.
 I tested five variations before finding a recipe I liked.

 This recipe has everything I want in a snickerdoodle.
-The cookies have crispy edges, and a soft and tender interior.
+The cookies have the right flavor, crispy edges, and a soft and tender interior.
 They are dusted with cinnamon and sweetener.

 Low Carb Flours